-Brown Paper Bag Fashion Sketching
+Brown Paper Bag Fashion Sketching (VIDEOS BELOW)

 Brown Paper bags are toned paper- why not make use of them as such?
 In Fashion Sketch Group a few weeks ago I sliced up this paper bag into one long panoramic length of paper (with the handles on both ends) and sketched the model poses across it.

 I used blacks and whites for my Paper Bag fashion sketching because I knew that the paper bag itself would hold a steady mid- tone while I carved into it with darkness, depth,(black), fullness and light (white).

 I also used some graphite which feels pretty black here, but everything is relative: next to the pure black of my charcoal, it looks so much greyer in comparison.

 Use your paper bag sketching as an opportunity to feel so informal and allow that to free you up to try new things in a relaxed, open and curious way: